kubothegsd/stocks/doc/README.md

 ## Component grouping (How you organise your components into logical groups)

-Please see the image above and a code in `src/components`
+Please see the image above and source code in `src/components`

 - The resuable component: FilterDropdown.
 It's reused for 2 filters: country and market cap
 - The resuable hook: useFetchStock